It is a throbbing, burning, and often severe pain due to an irritated or damaged nerve.

 - Better control of blood sugar levels in people with neuralgia caused by diabetes.

 - Physical therapy

-- Nervous blockage, which is an injection targeted at a nerve or nerve in particular group and which is intended to “turn off” pain signals and reduce inflammation.
+- A nervous blockage is an injection targeted at a nerve or nerve in a particular group and is intended to “turn off” pain signals and reduce inflammation.

 - Medications to relieve pain Prescription medicines may include:

-- Antidepressants such as Amitriptyline or Nortriptyline, which are effective in treating nerve pain.
+- Antidepressants such as Amitriptyline or Nortriptyline are effective in treating nerve pain.